astropy/photutils/docs/epsf.rst

 will be "linked" across images, meaning it will be constrained to have the same sky coordinate in each input image.

-Let's extract 25 x 25 pixel cutouts of our selected stars:
+Let's extract the 25 x 25 pixel cutouts of our selected stars:

 .. doctest-requires:: scipy